 The base pay is between $7 and $9 per class, or $14 to $18 per hour.
 On top of that there are incentives offered regularly.
 This means teachers often make over $20 per hour.
 Personally, I almost always make $20 per hour and never less than $16 per hour.

-After teaching online for a year, this has only recently become a reliable source of income.
-I cannot fathom a scenario where I could make enough money teaching online to support myself in the USA.
-However, it is an excellent source of supplemental income and in certain countries abroad, teaching English online can provide a very comfortable living!
+After teaching online for almost two years, this has only recently become a reliable source of income for me.
+I cannot fathom a scenario where I could make enough money teaching online to fully support myself in the USA.
+However, it could be an excellent source of supplemental income or provide a comfortable living in many countries abroad!

 (UPDATE: I have a friend in Colombia thriving on his online English teaching income.
 The hours are a bit hectic, he works early mornings and late evenings, but he’s certainly making enough money to live.
 I also have a friend living in Bali making great money teaching online.
 Plus the early evening hours in Asia are very nice!)

 A strong internet connection is important!
 An Ethernet connection is ideal, but I often work from WiFi and know many others who do as well.
 I use speedtest.net to test the internet strength.
-I am not super techy but have learned that the higher the download speed and the lower the ping, the better.
+The higher the download speed and the lower the ping, the better.
 A download speed of 10 is doable, but aim for 20 or higher.
 A good ping is below 100.

 While traveling, it is best to ask your host about the internet speed prior to booking!
 Keep in mind that in many countries, especially island nations, the infrastructure is not as reliable as it is in the USA.
 This may mean random power outages and spotty internet connections.
 If the internet does go down, it is possible to teach using your phone as a hot spot, I have done this successfully in Koh Samui, Bali and Colombia.
 It wasn’t ideal but it worked!